heritageholdings/danger-plugin-notion-tasks/README.md

 });
 ```

-3. In your GitHub repo add a new [GitHub Secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) `NOTION_TOKEN` with the token generated in the previous section from Notion.

-4. Make the Danger bot run everytime a Pull Request changes:
+3. Make the Danger bot run everytime a Pull Request changes:

 ```yml
 on: